johnfraserss/ICS4U/Assignments/11 - HTML DOM/README.md

 Task(s)
 -------
-1. To follow
-2. To follow
-3. Document your work properly.
-4. Resources below might prove useful.

-* Resource 1
-* Resource 2
+1. Using your new found knowledge of the HTML DOM and P5.js you are to:
+  * Update a previous program to include arrays (if need be)
+  * Update that same program to take input from the HTML page (textboxes, etc.), and add the new item to the array
+  * Make use of a slider to modify some portion of your program

 Submission Item(s)
 ------------------
-Add this to your programming assignment repository in it's own folder.
+**Update** one of your previous programming assignments in the repository.

-Include a _README.md_ file in the folder to explain what your program does.
+**Update** the _README.md_ file in the folder to explain what your program now does.

 Due Date(s)
 -------------
-To be uploaded to the repository by _to be determined_
+To be uploaded to the repository by November 5th, 2016 (this is a Saturday).

-_**There will be a test on _to be determined_ in class to ensure understanding**_ (might not be a tested topic)
+There will be **no** test for this portion of the course

 Rubric(s)
 ---------